Installing SAIGE-QTL

 |---|---|---|---|---|

-| Docker | All platforms | ~2 minutes | Docker only | Zero setup, containers, HPC |
+| Docker/Singularity | All platforms | ~5-10 minutes | Docker Image only | Zero setup, containers, HPC |

-| Pixi Binary | Linux only | ~5 minutes | Pixi + GLIBC 2.28+ | Fastest Linux installation |
+| Pixi Binary | Linux, macOS | ~5 minutes | Pixi + GLIBC 2.28+ | Fastest installation from pre-built binaries |

 | Pixi Source | Linux, macOS | ~15 minutes | Pixi only | Managed dev environment |

-| Source | Linux, macOS | ~30 minutes | C++ compiler + libraries | Traditional development |
+| Source | Linux, macOS | ~30 minutes | C++ compiler + libraries | Traditional development, requires specific system configuration |

 System Requirements